gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 With the main differences covered, let's take a look at some typical problems that often arise from using OOP:

+#### Language Syntax

+OOP languages are heavily overloaded with various syntax constructs that emerged as attempts by language developers to address inherent OOP problems.
+These attempts only provide partial solutions since it is impossible to fully resolve architecturally embedded issues.
+Classes, abstract classes, static classes and methods, constructors, inheritance, interfaces, various method overloading, annotations/attributes, access modifiers, getters/setters, default method implementations in interfaces, and much more — OOP languages have a steep learning curve.

+At the same time, all these complexities bring no real benefit, and a significant portion of development time is spent not on solving business problems but on struggling with the language and its constraints.

+The syntax of functional programming (FP) languages is much simpler (especially if it's not in a radically mathematical style), with almost all of the aforementioned complexities absent.

 #### Design Patterns

-In OOP, a large number of patterns with fancy names were invented, many books have been written about them, and they are frequently asked about in interviews.
-But, in reality, OOP design patterns are just workarounds that "heroically" solve one of the problems inherent in OOP (for example, the _Decorator_ pattern extends a class when inheritance is not available), and even then, only partially, as it is impossible to fully solve the architectural problems OOP introduces.
+The same applies to the vast number of design patterns with fancy names—many books have been written about them, and they are commonly asked about in job interviews.
+But in reality, OOP design patterns are just workarounds that "heroically" provide partial solutions to inherent OOP problems (for example, the _Decorator_ pattern extends a class when inheritance is unavailable).

-In functional programming, knowing these techniques — 1. adding an argument to a function; 2. using closures; 3. wrapping a function in another — you already know all the main patterns.
+In FP, knowing just these three techniques—1. adding an argument to a function; 2. using closures; 3. wrapping a function inside another—you already understand all the core patterns.

 #### Constructors